verneh/DS/ChurnModelling/Readme.md

 Will continuously update this kernel.
 For rfc_model.pickle, it's 256 MB. you can redo it on your laptop, computer, google colab or whatnot.

 Did some of my computations through Google Colab with the file - colab_churn.ipynb

+Once you figure this all out, just run:

+streamlit run app.py through terminal.